exasol/r-exasol/README.md

 :	TODO

 dbReadTable
-:	TODO

-Reads a DB table.
+:	Reads a DB table.
-:	TODO

 dbWriteTable
 :	Writes a data.frame into a table.
 If the table does not exist, it is created.